guglielmocamporese/visual-transformer-pytorch/readme.md

-# Implementation of the Visual Transformer (ViT) from scratch
+# Implementation of the Visual Transformer (ViT) from Scratch

 ongoing...